 Hi Everyone.
 My name is Alicia and I have a younger sister, Shadeeza, who has Down Syndrome (DS).

-I am a sibling who, over time, transitioned into a caregiver.
+I am a sibling who, over time, transitioned into a primary caregiver.
 From a very young age, I would constantly worry about my sister and had an intense desire to see her happy with the life she’s living.
 I remember nights upon nights that I would cry myself to sleep, sick with worry for her and not knowing if things would work out and if she would be ok.
 My sister is now an adult and yes, I still worry, but now being an adult myself, I also reach out to persons, do my research, do whatever I have to do to make sure Shadeeza is happy and that I am also ok.

 What I have found though, is that the older Shadeeza got, the harder it was for me to find any kind of help or support for her.
 Truth be told, it has also become harder for me to find support for myself as a caregiver of an adult with DS…and we all know, we the caregivers need all the help and support we can get.